The show's fans had been waiting for this season for a long time. Personally, I felt it should have ended in the second one. Maybe I was right.

 The return of Berlin

 Berlin was a fantastic character.
-He brought a philosophical level to the groups’ actions in the previous seasons, becoming some symbol of resistance.
+He brought a philosophical level to the group’s actions in the previous seasons, becoming a symbol of resistance.

 His death at the end of the previous season was devastating for many fans, but the production found a way of putting him back into the story.
-The new plan of the group is an old plan of him, and he appears many times throughout the episodes in flashbacks.
+The group's new plan is his old plan, and he appears many times throughout the episodes in flashbacks.

 With the new megalomaniac plan, the production lowered the level of realism that conquered so many fans.
-The professor always seems to have an answer or guess all the movements.
-Sure, he studied everything with an unbelievable level of detail and has Raquel by his side.
+The professor (Álvaro Morte) always seems to have an answer or guess all the movements.
+Sure, he studied everything with an unbelievable level of detail and has Raquel (Itziar Ituño) by his side.
 Even so, it’s a little bit too much.

-However, there was the decision of letting Raquel being caught by the police.
+However, there was a decision to let Raquel be caught by the police.
 It made it more realistic — one more positive point for the production.

-About Nairobi’s fate, I have to say: “Noooo!”
+About Nairobi’s (Alba Flores) fate, I have to say: “Noooo!”

 The last episode of this season shows that it will be a new one, and now we can’t wait for it!